Azim1588/E-Commerce-Retailers-pipeline/README.md

 Click Create.
 Now you can access the Mage AI interface through the browser using the VM's external IP.

-## Step 7: Stop the Server
+Step 7: Stop the Server
-# To stop the Mage AI server, press Ctrl+C in the terminal where it is running.
+To stop the Mage AI server, press Ctrl+C in the terminal where it is running.

+Contributing
+Contributions are welcome!
+Please fork this repository and submit a pull request with your changes.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+python
+Copy code

+This README file is now formatted correctly for GitHub and includes all the necessary secti